It’s really not that hard to get Stellios Boutaris to speak about wine. His passion for what he does is evident as soon as he starts talking…

 Stellios was born and raised in the family business, Ioannis Boutaris and Son Winery S.A , which was founded by his grandfather Giannis.
-Although he had known right from the beginning that he was going to end up getting involved with the wine business eventually, he chose to study math and economics in the United States first.
-A winemaker with a dream of building an extraordinary winery one day in order to satisfy his secret love for architecture, he has already started working on that in Naoussa , Nothern Greece where most of his vineyards are situated.
+Although he had known right from the beginning that he was going to end up getting involved with the wine business eventually, he chose to study mathematics and economics in the United States first.
+A winemaker with a dream of building an extraordinary winery one day in order to satisfy his secret love for architecture, he has already started working on that in Naoussa, Nothern Greece where most of his vineyards are situated.
 Together with his brother Michalis, Stellios represents the fifth generation of one of the oldest winemaking families in Greece.
-It is a heavy legacy, which he considers a blessing, since he believes that, in the wine business: “you need a sense of continuity, you need to be able to look into the future.”
+It is a heavy legacy, which he considers a blessing, since he believes that, in the wine business“you need a sense of continuity, you need to be able to look into the future.”
 It was in the UK that he received his wine education when, parallel to getting his Master’s Degree from the London School of Economics, he also earned a WSET Diploma.
 Ever since, he continues to learn something new about wine every day…

 People tend to have a romantic image as far as winemakers are concerned.
 Where does the romanticism end and the hard reality begin?

 Winemaking is a job in which you do not make money easily.
 It takes a while to turn a profit.
 It needs time, patience, resilience and a lot of personal work.
 It’s not a coincidence that very few multinational companies get into the winemaking business.
 On the other hand, there’s definitely an element of romanticism.
 I don’t consider winemakers businessmen; we see ourselves as artists.
 Furthermore, on an international level, a lot of winemakers have become part of a star system.
 They promote themselves, which, in my opinion, is fine.
-It appeals to people who need to identify the man behind the label.
+It appeals to people who need to identify the person behind the label.

 Definitely.
 Wine is about past and present.
 It also contains a lot of vanity; we winemakers are very vain.
 There’s a reason why most winemakers put their names on the label – they love to see their names on the table.